The Silent Partner (1978 film): Production

 The film was the first to be produced by Carolco Pictures and one of the earliest films from within the country to take advantage of the Canadian government's "Capital Cost Allowance" incentive plan, which gave production companies tax inducements to make commercial films in Canada.
 The film was shot entirely on-location in Toronto.
-One of the central locations was the then recently-opened Eaton Centre, which was open throughout the shoot.
+One of the central locations was the then recently opened Eaton Centre, which was open throughout the shoot.
 Harry Reikle's hangout was The Silver Dollar Room, a well-known live music venue in downtown Toronto.
 Interior sets were constructed at Cinespace Film Studios in Kleinburg.

+According to Gould, after the film was completed, executives wanted Daryl Duke to add a beheading scene and he refused, so he was removed from the film and the scene was shot by Hanson.
+"I was not happy about it," said the actor.
+"Daryl really did a wonderful job."

 Hanson later said, "I ended up finishing the movie.
 I was brought back by the producers to do a week of pick-up shots and all of the post-production."
-Among the pick-up shots were scenes of Harry Reikle decapitating Elaine and Cullen disposing of the head in a plastic bag.
-The scene was added at the insistence of producers, but Duke refused to shoot it himself due to the graphic violence.